 - Coverage by multiple and different insurance agencies during your career

-It’s almost guaranteed the credentialing staff will discover any of these concerns as part of their research, so it’s always best to be honest and upfront about any of these potential red flags.
+It’s almost guaranteed the credentialing team will discover any of these concerns through the background checks, so it’s always best to be honest and upfront about any of these potential red flags.

 Fully address any of these as soon as possible with the facility where you accepted the locums assignment.
 Even minor concerns should be addressed promptly to avoid delays.

 Direct communication and a clear understanding of the issue could help mitigate any concerns and give the facility confidence to move forward.

 Generally, the medical credentialing process can take anywhere from a few days to a few months.